github/opensource.guide/docs/content-model.md

 - :smile: "Pull requests are a lightweight way to work on actual files collaboratively without introducing errors to production."
 - :cry: "This article should introduce you to the benefits pull requests can introduce to your workflow on GitHub."

-Introductions are a delicate balance between showing and telling.
-Don't *tell* the user what they should learn, let the fact that they learned a new thing be implied.

 ### References

 We never want to leave a user at a dead end, especially in situations where we leave out nuance in pursuit of accessibility.
 Every piece of content should link to any related information.
 If another good resource exists on the internet, link to it.
 Some examples include: